 6. The Strategist

-The Strategist is proficient in creating personal and organizational transformations by connecting different action logics to a shared vision.
+The Strategist is proficient in creating personal and organizational transformations by connecting different action logics to a shared vision which builds confidence.

 They understand the importance of principles, contracts, theories, and judgment.
-Strategists are great conflict-alleviators and handle team friction very well.
+Strategists are great conflict-alleviators and handle team friction and concerns very well.

 7. The Alchemist

 The Alchemist is good at dealing with immediate tasks while never losing sight of long-term goals.
-They’re able to participate in historical transformations of their companies, creating symbolic analogies that speak to people’s hearts and minds.
+They're able to participate in historical transformations of their companies, creating symbolic analogies that speak to people's hearts and minds to increase potential.

 How to grow as a leader

 Perhaps the most important finding from the research done with the Leadership Development Profile survey is that all of the action logics function as stepping stones.
-Leaders tend to evolve from one action logic to another.
+Leaders tend to evolve from one strategy to another, like students.
 Different personal and work events can evoke that transformation: a promotion, changes in managerial practices, changes in the structure of the organization, etc. Incorporating improvements from failures and mistakes is essential for an effective leader.

 More resources on the Leadership Development Profile survey

 - The Leadership Development Profile by Cleaveland Consulting Group, Inc.